 Clauson, clinging to life, accused a neighbor, the querulous Benjamin Herndon, of the crime.
 The men may have argued over a property boundary.

 Then Clauson succumbed to his injuries, but Herndon was cleared.
 The good people of Providence, however, decided guilt lay with an Indian named Waumanitt.
 He pleaded guilty and went off to jail in Newport to await trial.

 Clauson, however, had placed a curse on Herndon, wishing that his children all have split chins and that barberry bushes inundate his land.

-2. Riot.
-Legend has it that a near riot broke out at the tavern in response to a Massachusetts constable arriving in town to arrest a Rhode Islander.
-The constable had arrested a man and was holding him at the nearby Pray’s Tavern.
-A group of residents assembled at a hastily arranged town meeting at Mowry's Tavern.
-The group sent an emisary to the other tavern to inqure under what authority the Massachusetts' constable claimed to operate.
+Another legend has it that a near riot broke out at the tavern in response to a Massachusetts constable arriving in town to arrest a Rhode Islander.
+The constable held the man at the nearby Pray’s Tavern.
+In response, a group of residents hastily assembled at the Mowry Tavern.
+The group sent an emissary to the other tavern to inquire under what authority the Massachusetts constable claimed to operate.

 The upshot: the prisoner went free and the constable returned to the neighboring colony empty handed.

 In addition to serving as a tavern keeper, licensed to operate a ‘house of entertainment,’ Providence records also show Roger Mowry served as a town constable.
 When necessary, the tavern doubled as a jail, so rowdy patrons didn’t have far to go if the proprietor arrested them.

 In 1676 during King Philip’s War, Indians destroyed nearly every building in Providence.
 Roger Williams’ own house was destroyed by fire.
 A handful of buildings survived, either by luck or design.
 Most histories suggest Indians and fire spared only five buildings, among them the Mowry Tavern.

 According to legend, Indians may have left the tavern untouched because their friend Roger Williams held religious services in the building.